ShinsuiOkatami/PLAYSTYLES-INDEV-1.0.0/README.md

 Most guns require you racking back a slide or a pump to chamber a bullet.
 After inserting a magazine, be sure to use the trigger button to pull back the slide.

-This game has a bunch of useable magical abilities, abilities of which you can access through the ability wheel.
-To activate the ability wheel, press the X BUTTON on your LEFT CONTROLLER.
-From there you can grab on of the 6 shown glowing abilities using the grab button.
-You can press the X button again to hide the ability wheel.
-To use an ability, press the trigger button.
-The ability will disappear, but will reappear in the ability wheel after usage to be used again.
-There will be a short cooldown between each use of an ability.
+This game has a bunch of useable magical abilities that are casted through gestures: movement based hand motions.
+You can learn these gestures and abilities in-game.